 This mountaintop yoga class occurs on the Sundeck, costs only $5 per person, and is the best way to rejuvenate and/or relax – even during a high-thrill ski vacation.

 Photo Credit: Snow Snow

 Where to Buy Marijuana

-Aspen offers seven great dispensaries to choose from.
+Aspen offers eight great dispensaries to choose from.
 No matter what you're looking for, each store boasts unique interiors, helpful budtenders and a variety of products from flower to concentrates to edibles and more.
 Currently, out of state residents (and residents alike) are allowed to purchase up to 1oz of product.
 Check out a few of our favorites: